How To Use NBA DFS Projections To Build Better Lineups

 Salary comes straight from DraftKings or FanDuel and can be sorted or filtered like any other column.
 Filter to "8000" to cap your view at players priced $8,000 and below when you are shopping for salary relief.
 The two salary metrics I actually build around are points per dollar and value.

-Points per dollar (Pts/$) measures how many fantasy points a player returns per $1,000 of salary.
+Points per dollar (Pts/$) measures how many fantasy points a player returns per $1,000 of salary cap.
 The formula is simple:

 Value compares a projection against a baseline salary expectation.
 The calculation is:

-Here is the quick reference I keep in my head at the table:
+The quick reference I keep in my head at the table looks like this:

 | Metric | Formula | What it tells you |